-Nevada allows voters to amend its Constitution or enact legislation through the initiative process.
+1 The initiative to legalize recreational marijuana, Ballot Question 2 ("BQ2"), went to the voters 2 in 2016.
+The language of BQ2 is independent of any regulations that were adopted by the DoT.
+The 3 Court must balance the mandatory provisions of BQ2 (which the DoT did not have discretion to 4 modify); those provisions with which the DoT was granted some discretion in implementation; and 5 the inherent discretion of an administrative agency to implement regulations to carry out its statutory 6 duties.
+The Court must give great deference to those activities that fall within the discretionary 7 functions of the agency.
+Deference is not given where the actions of the DoT were in violation of BQ2 8 or were arbitrary and capricious.
+9 FINDINGS OF FACT 10 1.
+Nevada allows votors to amend its Constitution or enact legislation through the initiative 11 process.
 Nevada Constitution, Article 19, Section 2.

-Article 19, Section 2(3) provides the touchstone for the mandatory provisions:

-....
-An initiative measure so approved by the voters shall not be amended, annulled, repealed, set aside or suspended by the Legislature within 3 years from the date it takes effect.

-NRS 453D.200(1) required the adoption of regulations for the licensure and oversight of recreational marijuana cultivation, manufacturing/production, sales and distribution, but provides the DoT discretion in exactly what those regulations would include.

-... the Department shall adopt all regulations necessary or convenient to carry out the provisions of this chapter.
-The regulations must not prohibit the operation of marijuana establishments, either expressly or through regulations that make their operation unreasonably impracticable.
-The regulations shall include:

-- (a) Procedures for the issuance, renewal, suspension, and revocation of a license to operate a marijuana establishment; - (b) Qualifications for licensure that are directly and demonstrably related to the operation of a marijuana establishment; - (c) Requirements for the security of marijuana establishments; - (d) Requirements to prevent the sale or diversion of marijuana and marijuana products to persons under 21 years of age; - (e) Requirements for the packaging of marijuana and marijuana products, including requirements for childresistant packaging; - (f) Requirements for the testing and labeling of marijuana and marijuana products sold by marijuana establishments including a numerical indication of potency based on the ratio of THC to the weight of a product intended for oral consumption; - (g) Requirements for record keeping by marijuana establishments; - (h) Reasonable restrictions on signage, marketing, display, and advertising; - (i) Procedures for the collection of taxes, fees, and penalties imposed by this chapter: - (j) Procedures and requirements to enable the transfer of a license for a marijuana establishment to another qualified person and to enable a licensee to move the location of its establishment to another suitable location; - (k) Procedures and requirements to enable a dual licensee to operate medical marijuana establishments and marijuana establishments at the same location; - (l) Procedures to establish the fair market value at wholesale of marijuana; and - (ii) Civil penalties for the failure to comply with any regulation adopted pursuant to this section or for any violation of the provisions of NRS 453D.300.
+12 Article 19, Section 2(3) provides the touchstone for the mandatory provisions: 13 14 An initiative measure so approved by the voters shall not be amended, annulled, repealed, set aside or suspended by the Legislature within 3 years from the date it takes effect.
+14 NRS 453D.200(1) required the adoption of regulations for the licensure and oversight of recreational marijuana cultivation, manufacturing/production, sales and distribution, but provides the DoT discretion in exactly what those regulations would include.
+16 the Department shall adopt all regulations necessary or convenient to carry out the provisions of this chapter.
+17 18 The regulations must not prohibit the operation of marijuana establishments, either expressly or through regulations that make their operation unreasonably impracticable.
+The regulations shall include: establishment; (b) Qualifications for licensure that are directly and demonstrably related to the operation of a marijuana 19 20 establishment; (c) Requirements for the security of marijuana establishments; (d) Requirements to prevent the sale or diversion of marijuana and marijuana products to persons under 21 years of age; 21 22 (e) Requirements for the packaging of marijuana and marijuana products, including requirements for child- resistant packaging; 22 (f) Requirements for the testing and labeling of marijuana and marijuana products sold by marijuana establishments including a numerical indication of potency based on the ratio of THC to the weight of a product intended for oral consumption; 24 (g) Requirements for record keeping by marijuana establishments; (h) Reasonable restrictions on signage, marketing, display, and advertising; 25 (i) Procedures for the collection of taxes, fees, and penalties imposed by this chapter; (j) Procedures and requirements to enable the transfer of a license for a marijuana establishment to another 26 qualified person and to enable a licensee to move the location of its establishment to another suitable location; (k) Procedures and requirements to enable a dual licensee to operate medical marijuana establishments and 27 marijuana establishments at the same location; (1) Procedures to establish the fair market value at wholesale of marijuana; and 28 (m) Civil penalties for the failure to comply with any regulation adopted pursuant to this section or for any violation of the provisions of NRS 453D.300 .